At RAW, our number one priority is that we keep our clients 100% injury-free

-Our goal for all injury rehabilitation clients is for you to have the ability to perform all basic movements with a full range of motion pain-free.
+Our goal for all injury rehabilitation clients is for you to have the ability to perform all basic human movements (Squat, Single leg squat, Hip Hinge, Vertical Push, Horizontal Row, Carry) with a full range of motion and pain-free.
 We also want to make sure that you can perform those movements without fatiguing too early, as a breakdown in technique will increase the chances of injuries.

 We then design individualised strength training programs for injury rehabilitation.

-Regular strength training will increase body strength, power, muscle mass, improvement in body composition, and improved metabolism.
+Regular strength training will increase body strength, power, muscle mass, improve your body composition, and increase your metabolism.

 Strength training can also reduce the incidence of musculoskeletal injuries.